-- i.
-Provide and maintain a dedicated email address (oireachtas_enq@legalaidboard.ie) for Oireachtas members. - ii.
-Put in place formal feedback processes to obtain feedback from Oireachtas members. - iii.
+- Provide and maintain a dedicated email address (oireachtas\enq@legalaidboard.ie) for Oireachtas members. - ii.
+Put in place formal feedback processes to obtain feedback from Oireachtas members.

+- iii.
 Comply with target deadlines and standards in terms of acknowledgements and responses to queries. - iv.
 The officer within the Board with responsibility for ensuring the timely provision of information to members of the Oireachtas is Donal Reddington, Director of Corporate Services. - v.
 Report annually (in the Chairperson's comprehensive report to the Minister) on compliance with standards set out in Circular 25/2016. - vi.
 Seek, where appropriate, to publish the response to queries from members of the Oireachtas on the Board's website.

-3.16 Periodic Critical Review
+3.19 Periodic Critical Review

-Following the issuing of the necessary Guidance materials by the Department of Public Expenditure and Reform, it is proposed to initiate a Periodic Critical Review (PCR) of the Legal Aid Board in 2018.
+It is proposed to initiate a Periodic Critical Review (PCR) of the Legal Aid Board in 2020.
 The purpose of this PCR will be to consider whether there is an ongoing business case for the Legal Aid Board, in accordance with paragraph 8.14 of the Code of Practice for the Governance of State Bodies.

-3.17 Comply or Explain
+3.20 Comply or Explain